Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module5_dataflow/README.md

 #### Running the design

 Same as in module 1, run the hardware emulation, Vitis Analyzer and Vitis HLS.

-Vitis HLS offers a dataflow viewer that can be accessed by right-clicking on
+Vitis HLS offers a dataflow viewer that can be accessed by right-clicking on the function in which dataflow is applied from the synthesis summary report.
+See [**this animation**](../images/HLS_dataflow_anim.gif) to see how to access it.